Summary

 Two years ago, we set out a plan:

-1. Smart electrical panel — From my prior experience, I knew that many home electrification projects required a main electrical panel upgrade.
+- Smart electrical panel — From my prior experience, I knew that many home electrification projects required a main electrical panel upgrade.
 These were typically costly and left you at the mercy of the utility to actually carry them out (I would find out how true this was later!).
 Our home had an older main panel rated for 125 A and we suspected we would normally need a main panel upgrade to add on all the electrical loads we were considering.

-• use software smarts to deal with the times where peak electrical load got high enough to need the entire capacity of the electrical linegive us the ability to intelligently manage backups and track solar production
+To try to get around this, we decided to get a smart electrical panel which could:- use software smarts to deal with the times where peak electrical load got high enough to need the entire capacity of the electrical line

-2. Heat pumps — To electrify is to ditch natural gas.
+In doing our research, Span seemed like the clear winner.
+They were the most prominent company in the space and had the slickest looking device and app (many of their team had come from Tesla).
+They also had an EV charger product we were interested in, the Span Drive. - Heat pumps — To electrify is to ditch natural gas.
 As the bulk of our gas consumption was heating air and water, this involved replacing our gas furnace and gas water heater with heat pumps.
 In addition to significant energy savings — heat pumps are famous for their >200% efficiency (as they move heat rather than “create” it like gas furnaces do) — heat pumps would also let us add air conditioning (just run the heat pump in reverse!) and improve our air quality (from not combusting natural gas indoors).
 We found a highly rated Bay Area HVAC installer who specializes in these types of energy efficiency projects (called Building Efficiency) and trusted that they would pick the right heat pumps for us.

-3. Solar and Batteries — No electrification plan is complete without solar.
+- Solar and Batteries — No electrification plan is complete without solar.
 Our goal was to generate as much clean electricity as possible to power our new electric loads.
 We also wanted energy storage for backup power during outages (something that, while rare, we seemed to run into every year) and to take advantage of time-of-use rates (by storing solar energy when the price of electricity is low and then using it when the price is high).

-4. EV Charger — Finally, with our plan to buy an electric vehicle, installing a home charger at the end of the electrification project was a simple decision.
+We looked at a number of solar installers and ultimately chose Sunrun.
+A friend of ours worked there at the time and spoke highly of a prepaid lease they offered that was vastly cheaper all-in than every alternative.
+It offered minimum energy production guarantees, came with a solid warranty, and the “peace of mind” that the installation would be done with one of the largest and most reputable companies in the solar industry. - EV Charger — Finally, with our plan to buy an electric vehicle, installing a home charger at the end of the electrification project was a simple decision.
 This would allow us to conveniently charge the car at home, and, with solar & storage, hopefully let us “fuel up” more cost effectively.
 Here, we decided to go with the Span Drive.
 It’s winning feature was the ability to provide Level 2 charging speeds without a panel upgrade (it does this by ramping up or down charging speeds depending on how much electricity the rest of the house needed).
 While pricey, the direct integration into our Span smart panel (and its app) and the ability to hit high charging rates without a panel upgrade felt like the smart path forward.

-5. What We Left Out — There were two appliances we decided to defer “fully going green” on.
+- What We Left Out — There were two appliances we decided to defer “fully going green” on.

 The first was our gas stove (with electric oven).
 While induction stoves have significant advantages, because our current stove is still relatively new, works well, uses relatively little gas, and an upgrade would have required additional electrical work (installing a 240 V outlet), we decided to keep our current stove and consider a replacement at it’s end of life.